ualberta-cmput301/ualberta-cmput301.github.io/content/group/testing-in-production.md

 - Build a reporting system that creates reports for each customer with a Tartan Smart Home installation, reporting an aspect of your choice.
 - Build an experimentation infrastructure that (a) allows you to send different versions of the reports to different customers or at different times, (b) analyzes whether these changes have an effect on outcomes of how these customers use the system.
 You may need to modify how you track different customers and you may need to collect additional data about outcomes.
-- At the end of the experimentaiton period, generate some form of visualization (e.g., chart, graph, table whether as an html page or as a downloadable file) that shows which report variant was sent to which customer and how it affected them.
+- At the end of the experimentation period, generate some form of visualization (e.g., chart, graph, table whether as an html page or as a downloadable file) that shows which report variant was sent to which customer and how it affected them.
 For example, perhaps they now turned their lights off more often or decreased the average temperature of their home.

 ## Acceptance Criteria